 Programming languages, largely based on the lambda calculus, commonly include product formation as a syntactic feature.
 Therefore, a graphical syntax based on its categorical model, as used for example in~\cite{DBLP:journals/corr/abs-2107-13433}, needs to have a non-strict tensor.
 However, having only the non-strict tensor leads to an awkward graphical syntax in which all generators have a single wire going in and a single wire going out.
 Diagrams in which the interfaces can be intermediated using lists of wires require mechanisms for strictification.
 This can be realised by applying the strictification construction to a Cartesian closed category, which will allow the expression of examples such as the one below.

 \topicsentence{ Consider the simple task of summing two complex numbers, whose real and imaginary parts are encoded as floating-point numbers. } That is, while we have a primitive type of reals, we model complex numbers as pairs $\Complex = \Real \times \Real$.
-A natural way to write such a program in a diagrammatic form is as follows:
+A natural way to write such a program in a diagrammatic form is pictured below.

-Even in categorical models of of the simply-typed $\lambda$-calculus (STLC) without product, strictification has a role to play.
+Even in categorical models of the simply-typed $\lambda$-calculus (STLC) without product, strictification has a role to play.
 As usual, this role is cloaked in informality which in some contexts can lead to ambiguity.
-STLC is interpreting by giving meaning to type judgements $\Gamma\vdash t:T$ with $\Gamma$ a context, $t$ a term, and $T$ a type.
-The contxt $\Gamma=x_1:T_1,\ldots,x_n:T_n$ is a list of typed variables which is interpreted as the tensor $T_1\otimes\cdots T_n$, virtually always treated as if it were strict.
-This informal strictification can be problematic though with product types are used, as the objects $T_i$ in the interpretation of the context also contain tensors.
-So the strictification must be fined-grained enough to allow only the flattening of those tensor representing the comma of the context, and not those of the product formation.
+STLC is interpreted by giving meaning to type judgements $\Gamma\vdash t:T$ with $\Gamma$ a context, $t$ a term, and $T$ a type.
+The context $\Gamma=x_1:T_1,\ldots,x_n:T_n$ is a list of typed variables which is interpreted as the tensor $T_1\otimes\cdots\otimes T_n$, virtually always treated as if it were strict.
+This informal strictification can be problematic though when product types are used, as the objects $T_i$ in the interpretation of the context also contain tensors.
+So the strictification must be fine-grained enough to allow only the flattening of those tensors representing the comma of the context, and not those of the product formation.
 Our approach offers this level of granularity.